How Many Days in Porto Do You Really Need?

 Two nights and two full days will be enough time for the average tourist.
 You'll be able get a feel for the city, explore both sides of the river, and still have time to enjoy a few port tastings.

-Though, if you enjoy slow travel and aren't in a rush, I would happily spend three nights in Porto in order to take a day trip to the Douro Valley (if you're not already planning on spending the night), or to have more time to shop, wander, eat, and really take in the atmosphere.
+Though, if you enjoy slow travel and aren't in a rush, I would happily spend three nights in Porto in order to take a day trip to the Douro Valley (if you're not already planning on spending the night), or have more time to shop, wander, eat, and really take in the atmosphere.

 Now, let's take a deeper dive into how many days in Porto, Portugal are ideal for every type of trip and traveler.